top of page

 ABOUT

-Sarah McEwan is an artist who lives and works on Wiradjuri land in Birrego NSW.
+Sarah McEwan is an artist who lives between Sandigo (Wiradjuri Nation) and Sydney (Eora Nation).
 She is passionate about 'onto-ethics'; how to make the present world different from the past.

 As a musician, Sarah has played drums in bands for over 15 years and toured through Australia, Europe and China, having released music independently and through the labels Half a Cow and Laughing Outlaw.